MrunalDodhiwala/ChurnAnalysis/README.md

 -	README.md file explaining the overall project structure
 -	RMD file includes code to perform Exploratory Data Analysis, including pre-processing, One-Hot encoding, Univariate analysis of each attribute, Bi-variate analysis to show the relation of each attribute with class attribute, and correlation matrix
 -	HTML format of the above RMD file
 -	IPYNB file includes code to predict which customers are likely to churn.
-The models used for prediction include Logistic Regression model, Random Forest model and Gradient Boosted (XGBoost) Regression model.
-The models are evaluated over mean recall, accuracy, precision, F1 scores and execution time.
+The models used for prediction include Logistic Regression model, Random Forest model and XGBoost model.
+The models are evaluated over mean recall, precision, F1 scores, ROC, accuracy and execution time.
 -	HTML format of the above IPYNB file

 ### Data Preparation